needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 ## Listening for client connection events

-There is a `public NativeArray<NetCodeConnectionEvent>.ReadOnly ConnectionEventsForTick` collection (via the `NetworkStreamDriver` singleton), allowing you to iterate over (and thus react to) client connection events on the client and server.
+There is a `public NativeArray<NetcodeConnectionEvent>.ReadOnly ConnectionEventsForTick` collection (via the `NetworkStreamDriver` singleton), allowing you to iterate over (and thus react to) client connection events on the client and server.

 These events only persist for a single `SimulationSystemGroup` tick, and are reset during `NetworkStreamConnectSystem` and `NetworkStreamListenSystem` respectively.
 If your system runs _after_ these aforementioned system's jobs execute, you'll receive notifications on the same tick that they were raised.
 However, if you query this collection _before_ this system's jobs execute, you'll be iterating over the previous tick's values.